mozilla-l10n/styleguides/guidelines/styleguide_guidelines.md

 ## Copy rules

-Read [this section](mozilla_general/README.md#copy-rules) of the General Mozilla L10n Style Guide for general styles for copy rules.
+Read [this section](../mozilla_general/README.md#copy-rules) of the General Mozilla L10n Style Guide for general styles for copy rules.

 **Is there an international/national standard for capitalization in your language?**

-Indicate whether your language uses titlce case, sentence case, all caps, or some other capitalization structure.
+Indicate whether your language uses title case, sentence case, all caps, or some other capitalization structure.
 If the style changes for different textual elements such as titles of movies, books, brand names, or userface elements (`Save`, `File`, etc.).

 **Is the capitalization standard appropriate for all user interface elements and for all of your language’s Mozilla l10n projects or only some of them?
 Which ones?**